-- Monthly or Quarterly Subgrant Expenditure Requests (SER): Upon accepting the award, each grantee is required to indicate whether they agree to submit monthly or quarterly SERs to The CJCC.
+- Monthly or Quarterly Subgrant Expenditure Requests (SER): Upon accepting the award, each grantee is required to indicate whether they agree to submit monthly or quarterly SERs to the CJCC.
 The SER must be submitted with the "JJ Unit SER Cover Form" provided by the CJCC, in addition to the respective SER and backup documentation.
 The "JJ Unit SER Cover Form" can be found at: http://cjcc.georgia.gov/reporting-3.
 Monthly expenditure reports are due 30 days after the end of each month (e.g. an SER for expenses incurred in July is due by August 30th).
-Quarterly expenditure reports are due 30 days outside of the reporting period should not be included as part of the expenditure report. - Grantees are also required to maintain supporting documentation, such as timesheets, equipment purchases, travel logs, supply purchases, inventory records, and consultant contracts, on file.
+Quarterly expenditure reports are due 30 days after the end of each month (e.g. and SER for expenses incurred in July is due by August 30th).
+Quarterly expenditure reports are due 30 days after the end of each month (e.g. and SER for expenses incurred in July is due by August 30th).
+Quarterly expenditure reports are due 30 days after the end of each month for the reports are due 30 days after the end of each month (e.g. and SER for expenses incurred in July is due by August 30th).
+Quarterly expenditure reports are due 30 days after the end of each month (e.g. and SER for expenses incurred in July is due by August 30th).
+Quarterly expenditure reports are due 30 days after the end of each quarter.
+Additionally, invoices that are more than 30 days outside of the reporting period should not be included as part of the expenditure report. - Grantees are also required to maintain supporting documentation, such as timesheets, equipment purchases, travel logs, supply purchases, inventory records, and consultant contracts, on file.
 This documentation may be requested at any time. - Grantees must attend any required, scheduled grant management workshop prior to the release of grant funds.

-Please see section "Fiscal Responsibility & Budget Detail Worksheet" on page 19 for additional financial reporting requirements.
+Please see section "Fiscal Responsibility & Budget Detail Worksheet" on page 17 for additional financial reporting requirements.